 The section of the paper will address current practices for public land management in Botswana.
 The first section of the paper provides overall definitions of land governance, public land administration and public land management.
 The paper then attempts to provide a snapshot of some of the interrelationship between the agencies responsible for land management and the land use classification.

-Government of Botswana commitment to good land administration is in the process of implementing an integrated electronic Land Information System (“LIS”).
+Government of Botswana’s commitment to good land administration is evidenced by the process of implementing an integrated electronic Land Information System (“LIS”).
 When implemented this LIS will address the country's needs in the short term, but will also have the capacity to grow as new land management policies and procedures are established in the future.
 World Bank (2017) further argues that the LIS will result in better harmonization, standardization and integration of reliable, cost effective and transparent land management processes in Botswana across the many government agencies involved with land management, and will improve the service delivery to the public.
 Governments manage land use through a variety of instruments.
 These include regulatory instruments such as legislation, regulations, permits, licenses, by-laws, and ordinances, and economic instruments such as subsidies, incentives, taxes, or grants.
 The following are descriptions of most used environmental policy tools.

 Botswana regulations on land use are characterised by an overall framework law which mostly deals with the regulation of processes.
 Public land management has been categorized by many writers such as Loomis (2002) into the stated in the Table 1.